BrianHicks/nix-script/README.md

 That takes 30ms or so for me!
 Big improvement!

-But it's really not that fun to have to figure out that `#!build` line every time, and I always forget how to call `pkgs.haskellPackages.ghcWithPackages` correctly... so there's also a wrapper script called `nix-script-haskell` that makes this more nicer:
+But it's really not that fun to have to figure out that `#!build` line every time, and I always forget how to call `pkgs.haskellPackages.ghcWithPackages` correctly... so there's also a wrapper script called `nix-script-haskell` that makes this nicer:

 ```haskell
 #!/usr/bin/env nix-script-haskell